cclauss/pythonista-module-versions/README.md

 pythonista-module-versions
 ==========================

 Compare the version numbers of extra modules in Pythonista with PyPI.
-ARun on Pythonista beta v1.6 build 160033
+A run on Pythonista beta v1.6 build 160033:

 ```
 | module        | local    | PyPI       |